fuzionnz/nz.co.fuzion.transactional/README.md

 Bounce reporting, delivery, open and click tracking should work as per regular CiviMails.

+Standard Activities are created for Receipts and Invoices

 ### Notes:

 * CiviMail doesn't do click tracking for URLs that contain tokens.
 By time the extension gets the message token replacement has already occurred.
 It decides to track or not track a URL based on the presence of certain query vars in the URL.
 There is class variable to specify which query vars to not track, defaulting to cid and cs.